mittimi/ComfyUI_mittimiLoadPreset2/README.md

 ![Screenshot of LoadSetParametersNode.](/assets/images/004.jpg)

-This node saves images.
+This node saves images in PNG or WEBP format.
 The image saving function is equivalent to the official ComfyUI "SaveImage" node.
 The parameters_data widget is optional, and when the parameters_data from LoadSetParameters node is connected, it is stored in the image as metadata.
+The “level_or_method” widget allows you to select a processing level from 1 to 9 for PNG and a method from 1 to 6 for WEBP.
+For WEBP, any number above 7 is considered 6.

 #### CombineParamData node